 The most up-to-date

-information about COVID-19 is available on the MDH COVID-19 website and the CDC COVID-19 website.
+information about COVID-19 is available on the MDH COVID-19 website, the Minnesota COVID-19 dashboard and the CDC COVID-19 website.

 What MHA is doing